3 Easy Tea Recipes From Around The World | Morocco, India, Japan

 Indian Chai

-When ask what is the significance of Indian chai to Indians and her family, Valli said,
+When asked what the significance of Indian chai is to Indians and her family is, Valli said,

 “It’s a family drink.
 Especially when spices are added.
-It has herbal significance like healing cold symptoms or a sore throat.
+It has herbal significance, such as easing cold symptoms or a sore throat.

 Japanese Matcha

-Matcha is shade grown Japanese green tea leaves that are ground into a fine powder.
-Matcha has been enjoyed by many for centuries as a way to support well being.
+Matcha is shade-grown Japanese green tea leaves that are ground into a fine powder.
+Matcha has been enjoyed for centuries as a way to nurture well-being.
 It is said that Monks used matcha to help with concentration during meditation.

-In Japan, matcha is a focal point in culture and today due to its widespread popularity, matcha is enjoyed throughout the world.
+In Japan, matcha is a cultural focal point, and today, thanks to its widespread popularity, it is enjoyed throughout the world.

 Matcha tea

-Matcha comes in a variety of grades which denotes quality and helps consumers know which tea powder is best for specific purposes.
-Due to its subtle and smooth flavor, ceremonial matcha is used for traditional tea preparation.
-Though one may use one type of matcha over another, the choice is up to you!
+Matcha comes in a variety of grades, which denote quality and help consumers know which tea powder is best for specific purposes.
+Because of its subtle, smooth flavor, ceremonial matcha is used in traditional tea preparation.
+Though you may use one type of matcha over another, the choice is yours!

-To prepare matcha in the more traditional sense, we are using a bamboo scoop, called a chashaku, a sifter, and a bamboo whisk called a chasen.
-I am also using what we will call our matcha bowl to mix our tea and drink it once the process is complete!
+To prepare matcha in the more traditional sense, we use a bamboo scoop (chashaku), a sifter, and a bamboo whisk (chasen).
+I am also using our matcha bowl to mix our tea and drink it once the process is complete!

 For more recipes, click here.